Rancilio Silvia Review + Modding Options & the New Silvia Pro

 So if you go for the more advanced Auber PID and the DIY screw replacement you’re looking at a total cost including the Silvia of about £720, and if you buy the flat screen kit, about £770 – though hopefully this will come down a bit if they agree to combine postage.

-For around £700-£800, there’s nothing I understand of that you can buy off the shelf which would compete with the Silvia you’d have invested in.
-The “Silvia Pro” is a LOT more money, as that isn’t literally a version with a PID, as I’ve discussed.
+For around £700-£800, there’s nothing I find out of that you can buy off the shelf which would compete with the Silvia you’d have invested in.
+The “Silvia Pro” is a LOT more money, as that isn’t just a version with a PID, as I’ve explained.

-There’s the ECM casa V for a little more money, but that doesn’t have a PID.
-There’s the Sage Dual Boiler, however that’s four or five hundred quid more.
+There’s the ECM casa V for a little bit more money, nevertheless that doesn’t have a PID.
+There’s the Sage Dual Boiler, but that’s four or five hundred quid more.

-The only option off the top of my head that I think would compete, would be a used or reconditioned Sage dual boiler, however then if we’re talking used or reconditioned that’s not a fair comparison either, I’ve just done an advanced eBay search and I can see Silvias with Auber PID already fitted have sold for between three and four hundred.
+The only preference off the top of my head that I think would compete, would be a used or reconditioned Sage dual boiler, but then if we’re talking used or reconditioned that’s not a fair comparison either, I’ve simply done an advanced eBay search and I can see Silvias with Auber PID already fitted have sold for between three and four hundred.

-At the box price without a PID it’s an incredibly cheap machine for what it is, and you can get good results with some practice.
+At the box price without a PID it’s an exceptionally cheap machine for what it is, and you can get good impacts with some practice.
 At the fully modded price you have a machine which would be difficult to compete with, without spending rather a lot more money.